Rafaela-Mello/Rafaela-Mello/README.md

 ###

-- 🎓 Cursando Análise e Desenvolvimento de Sistemas pelo Instituto Federal de São Paulo (IFSP)
+- 🎓 Studying Systems Analysis and Development at the Federal Institute of São Paulo (IFSP)
-- 🤖 Formação complementar em Programação Python e Inteligência Artificial pela Samsung Innovation Campus (6 meses)
+- 🤖 Complementary training in Python Programming and Artificial Intelligence at Samsung Innovation Campus (6 months)
-- 💼 Estagiária em Desenvolvimento de Sistemas - FullStack
+- 💼 Systems Development Intern - FullStack

 ###